 Environment Canada advises that students in good health can be outside when the Air Quality Index is six or lower.
+If the air quality index is 7 or higher, students will remain inside.
 Students with respiratory indications may remain inside the school when the Environment Canada Air Quality Index is rated five or higher if they have a medical condition indicated in their student file that makes them more vulnerable, or at the request of their parent/guardian.